 If you think of climbing shoes as an essential piece of equipment and probably THE most important piece you are more likely to choose the right shoe for you.
-The correct fit of climbing shoes will give you the most pleasure from your climbing.
+The correct fit of climbing shoes will give you the most pleasure and possibly a little pain from your climbing.

 The choice of shoes is amazing; board lasted or slip lasted, lace ups or Velcro, leather or man-made, beginner or technical?
 A board lasted shoe allows the toes to flatten, and are a good beginner shoe, in that they do not scrunch up the toes, but you must still go for a tight fit and take them off between climbs.
 Climbing shoes are designed for climbing only and NOTHING else.
 A slip lasted shoe, is far more technical, it is softer and more flexible and therefore more sensitive and is designed to fit with bent toes allowing you to stand on very small holds.

 Lace up shoes will give you a more precise fit down the length of the shoe, but Velcros are easier to take on and off and ensure you will go for a closer fit.